JFriel/honours_project/README.md

 Uses the goldsmith wikipedia api wrapper for python

-having trouble parsing dates from the sentneces, dateutil.parses seems to miss quite a lot
+#Results

+Experiment 1:
+using unfiltered sentences from wikipedia the classifier gets an accuracy of 50% Will have to look at better feature extraction

 #Reference Papers
 http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf